Chimney Repair Cove Neck, NY 11771

-Chimneys are made up of several different elements, and while each one serves an important function, the liner is one of the most important.
-It plays one of the most crucial roles in fireplace safety.
-If your liner is damaged or you have an older, unlined chimney, look no further than Chimney King, where new liner installations are our specialty!
+When a chimney is damaged, there are many different parts that might need repaired or replaced.
+One of the most crucial pieces is the liner.
+It plays one of the most important roles in fireplace safety.
+If your liner is damaged or you have an older unlined chimney, look no further than Chimney King for new liner installations!

 What is a Chimney Liner?

 After a chimney inspection, a liner is a must-have to support the structural integrity of your chimney.
 You can find these liners in ceramic, clay, or metal; no matter what it’s made for, it performs an important duty.

 Chimney liners prevent the effects of a fire from contacting your home’s exterior.
 By removing the byproducts of a fire and guiding them up and out of your chimney, we can help to make sure your home is spared any negative effects.
 This is a good time to invest in chimney cleaning.